brianary/scripts/README.md

 ### HTTP

-- :up: **[ConvertTo-BasicAuthentication.ps1](ConvertTo-BasicAuthentication.ps1)**: Produces a basic authentication header string from a credential.
+- **[ConvertTo-BasicAuthentication.ps1](ConvertTo-BasicAuthentication.ps1)**: Produces a basic authentication header string from a credential.
-- :up: **[ConvertTo-MultipartFormData.ps1](ConvertTo-MultipartFormData.ps1)**: Creates multipart/form-data to send as a request body.
+- **[ConvertTo-MultipartFormData.ps1](ConvertTo-MultipartFormData.ps1)**: Creates multipart/form-data to send as a request body.
 - **[Get-ContentSecurityPolicy.ps1](Get-ContentSecurityPolicy.ps1)**: Returns the content security policy at from the given URL.
 - **[Get-SslDetails.ps1](Get-SslDetails.ps1)**: Enumerates the SSL protocols that the client is able to successfully use to connect to a server.
 - **[Save-WebRequest.ps1](Save-WebRequest.ps1)**: Downloads a given URL to a file, automatically determining the filename.